chameleon.py: 8 points

 Unlike other critters,

 Chameleon’s think as a “species” when it comes to fighting and moving.
-However, they each have their own unique color.
+However, each chooses their color independently.

 Chameleon will use the strategy that beats (and thus is different from) the most common attack used on chameleons.
 This should imply to you that the species (i.e., class) as a whole should keep information about how often each strategy is used against any chameleon and play the counter-strategy to the most-used one.